Century of Cinema

 Back at the beginning of 2017 - on 1st January in fact so literally right at the very beginning of the year, I'd had a nice relaxing day and chose to end it by watching a film.
 But rather than just sticking one on TV, I decided to make an event of it.
 I got the house tidy, set up my front room with some ambient lighting, lit the tealight candles that exist around the house usually for decorative purposes, grabbed a drink and some snacks, and got myself comfortable.

 The film I chose to watch was Star Wars: Episode I - The Phantom Menace.
-I wanted to watch the entire series in order as I'd had The Force Awakens for Christmas.
-Phantom Menace isn't the greatest of the series, although it does seem to have got better somehow with time, but I thoroughly enjoyed my evening.
-So much so, that the following Saturday evening, I did the same again.
-Well, almost the same.
-I watched Attack of the Clones.
-Watching the same film as the previous week would have been a little strange.
+I wanted to watch the entire Star Wars series in story order as I'd had The Force Awakens for Christmas.
+Phantom Menace isn't the greatest of the series, although somehow it does seem to have got better with time, but I thoroughly enjoyed my evening.
+So much so, that the following Saturday, I set up my environment again, and watched Attack of the Clones.
 Every subsequent Saturday, I watched the next film in the franchise, until I'd caught up with the latest one.
 And it became something I really looked forward to each weekend.

 But, I decided to watch films from a particular year instead.
 On a Thursday evening towards the end of February 2017, I picked out Gattaca to watch on Now TV.
-I'd never watched it before, but caught a few minutes of it a few weeks earlier, and what I saw intrigued me, I decided to watch that.
+I'd never watched it before, but caught a few minutes of it a few weeks earlier, and what I saw intrigued me.
+I decided to watch that.
 It was only when it finished that I spotted it was made in 1997.
-It astounded me that it was 20 years old, and it got me thinking of other films I watched in 1997 - films like Austin Powers, Tomorrow Never Dies, Good Will Hunting, Men in Black, Hercules.
+It astounded me that it was 20 years old.
+Although I didn't catch this film on release, it got me to thinking films that I did watch in 1997 - films like Austin Powers, Tomorrow Never Dies, Good Will Hunting, Men in Black, Hercules.
 They really didn't feel like 20 year old films.
 But I thought, why don't I just watch films from 1997?
 And then in the following month, I could pick out another year at random.
-Or even move onto 1998, and then 1999...
+Or even move onwards to 1998, and then 1999...

 And that's what I did.
 Originally the idea was to watch one film a week.
 I started with Gremlins 2: The New Batch on the first Friday of March 2017.
 Over the following weekends, I watched Edward Scissorhands, Pretty Woman and Days of Thunder.
-At the time, I subscribed to Now TV, so just looked for films that were available on it from 1990.
+At the time, I subscribed to Now TV, so I just browsed that for films that were available on it from 1990.

 What this enabled me to do is narrow down the search selection.
 Too often, I've found myself scrolling through hundreds of films thinking, "I'll watch that, no, actually, what about this?
 Ohhh, I've just spotted another.
 I'd rather watch this other film tonight, but I'll watch that other film another time."
 In the end, choice paralysis takes over and I watch nothing.
 With a smaller choice, it meant picking a movie was easier.

 In April 2017, I followed up with 1991.
-Films I watched from that year were The Addams Family, Hot Shots, The Naked Gun 2 1/2, Robin Hood: Prince of Thieves and The Commitments.
-It was actually The Commitments that made me realise that I was loving what I was doing.
-Up to then, I'd sort of watched familiar, major movies.
-The Commitments was also a very popular and well-regarded film at the time, but isn't the sort of film you'd think about when thinking of 90s films.
-It probably isn't one that would make you say, "Hmmm, I fancy watching The Commitments tonight."
+Films I watched from that year were The Addams Family, Hot Shots, The Naked Gun 2½: The Smell of Fear, Robin Hood: Prince of Thieves and The Commitments.
+I'd seen all of them apart from The Commitments before.
+But it was actually The Commitments that made me realise how much I was loving what I was doing.

 In my next post I'll talk more about how things progressed in 2018 and 2019.
 It's probably obvious that I continued with the 2000s and 2010s during those years.
 But I'll talk about it anyway, and then how I made the decision to go back in time to the beginning of talking pictures.
 And also how I did actually experience some of the silent movies from the start of the 1900s up to 1929.